facebookresearch/generic-neuromotor-interface/README.md

 Evaluation metrics may deviate slightly from the published results due to subsampling of the test participants (as there is considerable variability across participants) and variability across model seeds.

 Each recording is stored in an `.hdf5` file, and there can be multiple recordings per participant.
-There is also a `.csv` file for each task (`<TASK_NAME>_corpus.csv`) documenting the recordings included for each participant, start and end times for each relevant "stage" from the experimental protocol (see below), and their assignment to the train / val / test splits.
-This `.csv` file is downloaded alongside the data by the `download_data.sh` script described above.
+There is also a `.csv` file for each task (`${TASK_NAME}_corpus.csv`) documenting the recordings included for each participant, start and end times for each relevant "stage" from the experimental protocol (see below), and their assignment to the train / val / test splits.
+This `.csv` file is downloaded alongside the data by the download script described above.

 sEMG is recorded at 2 kHz and is high pass filtered at 40 Hz.
 Timestamps are expressed in seconds.
 A `stages` dataframe is included in each dataset that encodes the time of each stage of the experiment (see `explore_data.ipynb` for more details).
 Specifics for each task are as follows: